OllisGit/OctoPrint-DeleteAfterPrint/README.md

-# DeleteAfterPrint
+# DeleteMoveAfterPrint

 [![Version](https://img.shields.io/badge/dynamic/json.svg?color=brightgreen&label=version&url=https://api.github.com/repos/OllisGit/OctoPrint-DeleteAfterPrint/releases&query=$[0].name)]()
 [![Released](https://img.shields.io/badge/dynamic/json.svg?color=brightgreen&label=released&url=https://api.github.com/repos/OllisGit/OctoPrint-DeleteAfterPrint/releases&query=$[0].published_at)]()
 ![GitHub Releases (by Release)](https://img.shields.io/github/downloads/OllisGit/OctoPrint-DeleteAfterPrint/latest/total.svg)

-Delete automatically the Print-Model:
+Delete or **move** (*since V1.5.0+*) automatically the Print-Model:
-* after successful print or if you want also on canceled and failed prints
+* after successful print or if you want, also on canceled and failed prints
 * after predefined days

-The user can enable automatic deletion after each print by using a checkbox in the sidebar.
+The user can enable automatic deletion/movement after each print by using a checkbox in the sidebar.

-If you want to delete files after a couple of days, use the Plugin-Settings.
-Deletion in done while opening OctoPrint.
+If you want to delete/move files after a couple of days, use the Plugin-Settings.
+Deletion/Movement in done while opening OctoPrint.

-**ATTENTION: There is no confirmation pop-up!!!**
+**ATTENTION: There is no inquiry pop-up!!!**

 ![Sidebar](screenshots/sidebar.jpg)